fgaudenzi/testManager/CertificationFramework/README.md

-ICSE 2015
-"A Certification Process for Cloud-based Services"
+ICSE 2015 "A Certification Process for Cloud-based Services"

 Authors: Marco Anisetti, Claudio A. Ardagna, Ernesto Damiani, Filippo Gaudenzi

-Dipartimenti di Informatica
-Università degli Studi di Milano
-Crema, Italy, 26013
+Dipartimento di Informatica Università degli Studi di Milano Crema, Italy, 26013

 Information for reviewers

-This folder contains all the files you need to better understand the paper ICSE
+This page contains the links to the code of our certification framework components and all certification artifacts at their basis.

 A running version of our sytem is available [here](http://sesar.di.unimi.it/ICSE2015)